 Strong Beautiful Women Series: Jeannette, My Mother

-It’s not just out of respect for my mother, Jeannette Authier, that I’m choosing her to be the first woman I highlight in this series.
-It’s because she is without doubt a strong beautiful woman, and she set the groundwork for my respect of women.
+It’s not just out of respect for my mother, Jeannette Authier, that I choose her to be the first woman I highlight in this series.
+It’s because she is without doubt a strong beautiful woman.
+She set the groundwork for my respect of women.

 If you haven’t already read the intro blog to the series to know why I’m writing this Strong Beautiful Women series you can do so by clicking here.